Bryncrug 2 miles.

 This Bryncrug cottage stands in a wonderful rural location on the Welsh Coastal Path offering stunning views over Tywyn, Cardigan Bay and the surrounding mountains.

-The immediate countryside is a haven for wildlife with red kites, harriers and buzzards flying all around and from the garden there are spectacular views of Bird Rock (the most inland nesting area for cormorants in the UK), Cader Idris and Cardigan Bay, all making this a perfect location for walking, mountain biking, fishing, birdwatching, horseriding, watersports and golf.
+The immediate countryside is a haven for wildlife with red kites, harriers and buzzards flying all around and from the garden there are spectacular views of Bird Rock (the most inland nesting area for cormorants in the UK), Cader Idris and Cardigan Bay, all making this a perfect location for walking, mountain biking, fishing, birdwatching, horseriding, watersports golf and is ideal for star gazing enthusiasts.

 Nearby, is the seaside town of Tywyn, home of the famous Talyllyn Railway and within 8 miles is the delightful harbour village of Aberdovey with its quaint streets, restaurants, lovely harbour front and sandy beach.